aonemd/aaku-light/README.md

 aaku
 ---

-アーク (The Ark): My *nix dotfiles
+アーク (The Ark): My \*nix dotfiles

-### Contents

-- Vim
-- Tmux
-- Zsh
-- Git

 ### Installation

 1. Download the repo or use Git `git clone https://github.com/yahmds/aaku`
+2. Make a copy of `zsh/zsh/secrets.zsh.example` into `zsh/zsh/secrets.zsh` and add your own config and keys
-2. Run the installation script in the repo `cd aaku && ./install`
+3. Run the installation script `cd aaku && ./install`

 ### Notes